arusahni/ngtweet/README.md

 # ngTweet

 Easily embed Twitter widgets into your Angular application!
-No more having to kludge together a Twitter script loader, or manage embed state on route/visibility change.
+No more having to kludge together a Twitter script loader, or manage embed state on visibility change.

 ## Installation